Cloudflare files for initial public offering – TechCrunch

 We have experienced significant growth, with our revenue increasing from $84.8 million in 2016 to $134.9 million in 2017 and to $192.7 million in 2018, increases of 59% and 43%, respectively.
 As we continue to invest in our business, we have incurred net losses of $17.3 million, $10.7 million, and $87.2 million for 2016, 2017, and 2018, respectively.
 For the six months ended June 30, 2018 and 2019, our revenue increased from $87.1 million to $129.2 million, an increase of 48%, and we incurred net losses of $32.5 million and $36.8 million, respectively.

-Cloudflare sits at the intersection of government policy and private company operations and it’s potential risk factors include a discussion about what that could mean for its business.
+Cloudflare sits at the intersection of government policy and private company operations and its potential risk factors include a discussion about what that could mean for its business.

 The company isn’t the first network infrastructure service provider to hit the market.
 That distinction belongs to Fastly, whose shares likely have not performed as well as investors would have liked.

-Cloudflare has raised roughly $332 million to date from investors including Franklin Templeton Investments, Fidelity, Union Square Ventures, New Enterprise Associates, Pelion Venture Partners, and Venrock.
+Cloudflare has raised roughly $332 million to date from investors, including Franklin Templeton Investments, Fidelity, Union Square Ventures, New Enterprise Associates, Pelion Venture Partners and Venrock.
 Business Insider reported that the company’s last investment gave Cloudflare a valuation of $3.2 billion.

 The company will trade on the New York Stock Exchange under the ticker symbol “NET.”
-Underwriters on the company’s public offering include Goldman Sachs, Morgan Stanley, J.P.
-Morgan, Jefferies, Wells Fargo Securities and RBC Capital Markets.
+Underwriters on the company’s public offering include Goldman Sachs, Morgan Stanley, JP Morgan, Jefferies, Wells Fargo Securities and RBC Capital Markets.